Paul1337/JTester/Readme.md

-# This is a simple node.js library for creating unit tests.
+# A simple node.js library for creating unit tests.
 With support of run-time unit-testing.

 ## Getting started